- Bathroom Painting/

 The final step involves the application of a sealer that protects the painted bathroom tile from grime, scuff marks, and scratches.
 Use a clear sealer of the following type:

 Once again, you’ll need to wait for the full required drying time before you begin to use the bathroom.
-All up, the project may take your bathroom out of commission anywhere from two days to several days.
+You may be unable to use your bathroom anywhere from two to several days.
 Make sure you clear everything you need from the bathroom before you start!

 Painted bathroom tile maintenance